 How do I get access to the language course?

-If you passed the first assessment in German, English, Spanish, French, Italien, Dutch or Portuguese with a level between A1 and B1, you will be allocated with a language course in this tested language automatically and cannot take part in another course.
+If you passed the first assessment in German, English, Spanish, French, Italien, Dutch or Portuguese with a level between A1 and B1, you will be allocated with a language course in this tested language automatically.

 In Bulgarian, Czech, Danish, Greek, Estonian, Finnish, Irish, Croatian, Hungarian, Lithuanian, Latvian, Maltese, Polish, Romanian, Slovak , Slovenian and Swedish you will automatically receive a course license if you passed with below A2.
 If you achieve a better result, you can take an OLS language course in the main language of your study abroad or/and in the national language(s) of the destination of your mobility, provided that this language is available in OLS.

 Can I participate take two langauge courses online?

-Yes, if you, depending on the language, reached a higher level than B1 or A2 in the assessment test (see answer question before), you can participate in a or more courses in the local language(s) of your host country.
+Yes.
+After the first language assessment you can participate in a or more courses in the local language(s) of your host country.

 Example: An Erasmus+ student in Belgium could use up to four language courses (main language of instrudtion: English; local languages: German, French and Dutch).

 Important: Please select your local language(s) when editing your OLS mobility profile the first time.
 You may still be able to change your local language(s) after you took the first assessment test (to change your languages, please go to the OLS system under "Profile", then to "Edit mobilities" and select both languages under "Learning languages" then press save.
 Your mobility dashboard should now display several language courses).
 Please be aware that you will not be able to add another language after you clicked/started your first language course.

 How much time do I have for the online language course?